minimact/minimact/tools/minimact-vscode/README.md

 - **Minimact: Go to Codebehind**
 - **Minimact: Switch Between Related Files**

+### 👁️ Preview Generated C# (NEW!)

+See exactly what your TSX transforms into without building!
+Right-click any `.tsx` file and select "Preview Generated C#" to view a side-by-side diff.

+- **Live transformation**: Powered by the Minimact Babel plugin
+- **Instant feedback**: No need to run the build
+- **Debug transformations**: Understand how hooks map to C# code
+- **Compare with actual**: Compare preview with the actual generated file

+### 🎨 Component Scaffolding Wizard (NEW!)

+Create new Minimact components in seconds with an interactive wizard!

+1. Right-click a folder → "Create Component"
+2. Enter component name (e.g., "TodoList")
+3. Select options:
+   - ☑ Create codebehind file
+   - ☐ Add useState example
+   - ☐ Add useEffect example
+   - ☐ Add useDomElementState (Minimact Punch)
+   - ☐ Include TypeScript types file
+4. Files are generated and ready to use!

+**Generates**:
+- `ComponentName.tsx` - UI logic with your selected hooks
+- `ComponentName.codebehind.cs` - Business logic template (optional)
+- `ComponentName.types.ts` - TypeScript interfaces (optional)

 ### ⚡ Auto-Create Codebehind

 When you try to navigate to a codebehind file that doesn't exist, the extension offers to create it for you with a proper template including: